 Bob’s Red Mill has become somewhat synonymous with the alternative flour movement—with a full line of certified gluten-free products—so it’s no surprise this somewhat splurge-worthy gluten-free pancake mix could rival any standard gluten-containing version (and the mix itself also happens to be vegan-friendly).
 This mix’s primary ingredients include white rice flour, brown rice flour, potato starch, and whole-grain sorghum flour, producing fluffy, light pancakes with the addition of 2 eggs, milk, and oil (or butter).

 The resealable packaging will keep the mix fresh in your pantry, so no need to worry about spoilage or spillage.
-This mix is also relatively low in sugar and boasts a decent amount of fiber, calcium, and protein.
+This mix is also relatively low in sugar.

 Best Buttermilk: Krusteaz Gluten-Free Pancake Mix